nodef/extra-wordnet/README.md

-WordNet is a lexical database of semantic relations between words,
+WordNet is a lexical database of semantic relations between words.